Gnocchi with Radicchio and Sausage

 Preparation for Gnocchi with Radicchio and Sausage

-• Tips for preparing gnocchi: According to the classic recipe, potatoes must necessarily be white-fleshed, old, without sprouts, and should not be peeled to avoid absorbing water during cooking.
-If you want to obtain soft gnocchi, work the dough quickly before it cools down and becomes sticky; the more you work the dough, the more flour it absorbs and becomes heavy.
+• Tips for preparing gnocchi: According to the classic recipe, the potatoes must necessarily be white-fleshed, old, without sprouts, and should not be peeled to prevent them from absorbing water during cooking.
+If you want to get soft gnocchi, work the dough quickly before it cools and becomes sticky.
+The more you work the dough, the more flour it absorbs and becomes heavy.

-The amount of flour can vary depending on the humidity; sometimes it absorbs more, sometimes less.
+The flour quantities may vary depending on humidity; sometimes they absorb more, sometimes less.

-You can adjust by eye when the dough is well-dried and homogeneous; they should be fairly soft and slightly sticky, just sprinkle a little flour.
+Adjust by eye until the dough is dry and homogeneous, they should be soft and slightly sticky, just dust a little flour.

-• Boil the potatoes with the skin on in a steamer basket so they are not too much in contact with water.
-If you use a pressure cooker, it makes cooking easier, and they absorb less water.
+• Boil the potatoes with the skin in a basket so they have minimal contact with water.
+If using a pressure cooker, it facilitates cooking and absorbs less water.

-With a pressure cooker, calculate 15-18 minutes of cooking after it starts whistling, with a regular pot at least 30 minutes.
+With a pressure cooker, calculate 15-18 minutes of cooking after the whistle, with a regular pot at least 30 minutes.

-Drain and peel the potatoes while still warm, pass them through a potato ricer and place them in a bowl or on the work surface, whichever is more convenient for you.
+Drain and peel the potatoes while still warm, pass them through a potato masher and place them in a bowl or on a work surface, whichever is more convenient for you.
 Let them cool a bit before working them.

-• Knead the potatoes with a sufficient amount of flour and salt, working everything quickly, adding more flour little by little until you obtain a soft dough but with the right consistency.
+• Knead the potatoes with the flour as needed and salt, quickly working everything, adding more flour gradually until you get a soft dough of the right consistency.
 Be careful not to work the dough too much to avoid it becoming sticky and absorbing too much flour.

-Make ropes then cut into pieces about 0.8 inches long; if you prefer the ribbed effect, pass them over a wooden utensil or with the back of a fork.
-In my hurry, I left them simple like this.
+Make ropes and then cut into pieces of about 3/4 inch if you prefer the ridged effect, pass them on the wooden tool or the tines of a fork.
+In my haste, I left them simple.

-Take a pan, pour some oil, and sauté the chopped onion for 2 minutes, add the crumbled sausage and cook for another 2 minutes, stir and also add the radicchio.
-Raise the heat and cook everything for a few minutes, pour in the sweet red wine, let it evaporate, then salt, add 3 tablespoons of water and stew slowly for 5 minutes.
+Take a pan, pour some oil and sauté the chopped onion for 2 minutes, add the crumbled sausage and cook for another 2 minutes, stirring, and also pour in the radicchio.
+Increase the heat and cook everything for a few minutes, pour in the sweet red wine, let it evaporate, then salt and add 3 tablespoons of water and stew slowly for 5 minutes.

 Gnocchi with Radicchio and Sausage

-• In the meantime, bring water to a boil, salt it, and cook the gnocchi in two batches.
-Do not crowd them all at once in the pot; as they come to the surface, take them with a slotted spoon and add them to the pan with the seasoning, add the second batch of gnocchi, they only need a few minutes, and a few tablespoons of cooking water, stir and mix all the ingredients well.
+• In the meantime, bring water to a boil, salt it, and cook the gnocchi in two batches, don’t crowd them all in the pot.
+As they float to the surface, scoop them with a slotted spoon and add them to the pan with the sauce, add the second batch of gnocchi, it only takes a few minutes, and a few tablespoons of cooking water, stir and mix all the ingredients well.

-Toss everything with a knob of butter and grated Grana cheese, also add some chopped basil or parsley, plate and serve very hot.
+Melt everything with a pat of butter and grated Grana cheese, also add some chopped basil or parsley, plate and serve piping hot.

 • For other gnocchi recipes click here.